localden/builder-sample/README.md

 3. Run the environment variable commands from Step 2.
 4. Follow the `README.md` to run the app (`dotnet run`).

----
+You will know the agent is running successfully if you can have it answer your questions in the terminal.

 ### Path B: The Portal UX (No-Code using Agent Service)

-*Best for: Rapid prototyping, testing prompts, and visual verification.*
+***Best for**: Rapid prototyping, testing prompts, and visual verification.*

 1. **Enter Agent Builder:** In your new project, look at the left-hand navigation menu and click **Agents**.
 2. **Create:** Click **+ Create Agent**.